Purépecha: Religion

 Many traditions live on, including the Jimbani Uexurhina (New Fire), which is celebrated on February 2.
-It has both traditional indigenous and Catholic elements.
+It has both traditional Indigenous and Catholic elements.
 The community lights a fire, called the chijpiri jimbani or "new fire," as part of a ceremony that honors the four elements.
 Mass is also celebrated in the Purhépecha language.
 They believed in God of the sky, earth, and underworld.
 The God of the sky and war, Kurikaweri.
 The Goddess of earth, controlling life and climate, Kweawaperi.
 The Goddess of the sea and the underworld, Xaratenga.

 Culture

 The Purépecha are mainly fishers because they mainly lived around the Patzcuaro lakes.
-They are also known for their skill in weaving and pottery.
+They are also known for their skill in weaving, pottery and their skill in battle.
 Many live in wooden cabins within compounds surrounded by dry-stone walls.
-However, many of these structures are being replaced with homes made out of brick and concrete.One distinctive practice of the Purépecha include the baptization of newborns after forty days of separate rest for the mother and child.
+However, many of these structures are being replaced with homes made out of brick and concrete.
+One distinctive practice of the Purépecha include the baptism of newborns after forty days of separate rest for the mother and child.
 The infant is then swaddled for six weeks and kept in physical contact with the mother or a close female relative.
-Temples created by Purépecha didn't look like their Mesoamerica counterparts.
+Temples created by Purépecha did not look like their Mesoamerican counterparts.